wp-plugins/highlight-search-terms/readme.txt

 = Advanced CSS Example =

-If you want to give different terms used in a search phrase a different styling, use the class "term-N" (where N is a number starting with 0, increasing 1 with each additional search term) to define your CSS rules.
-The below example will make every term have bold text and a yellow background except for the second, third and fourth term which will have respectively a light green, light blue and orange background.
+If you want to give different terms used in a search phrase a different styling, use the class "term-N" where N is a number starting with 0, increasing 1 with each additional search term, to define your CSS rules.
+The below example will make every instance of any term used in the query show up in bold text and a yellow background except for any instance of a second, third and fourth term which will have respectively a light green, light blue and orange background.

     .hilite { background-color:yellow; font-weight:bold } /* default */
     .term-1 { background-color:#D3E18A } /* second search term only */